Each time you walk into a new office, you will scan the environment, collect data, formulate impressions, and build a narrative.

-The group’s shared knowledge and solutions that stood the test of time become its culture.
+The group’s shared knowledge and solutions that stood the test of time became its culture.

 4.1.2 Internal and External Pressure

-We have talked so far about the external and internal pressures that a group faces throughout its history.
-Now it’s time to have a closer look at what these pressures consist of.
+We have discussed the external and internal pressures a group faces throughout its history.
+Now it’s time to look closely at what these pressures consist of.

-We have talked so far about the external and internal pressures that a group faces throughout its history.
+We have talked about the external and internal pressures a group faces throughout its history.
 Now it’s time to have a closer look at what these pressures are.

 The environment’s ever-changing nature constantly presents the group with challenges it needs to overcome if it were to survive.
 Naturally, multiple solutions to these challenges would present themselves, and the group would need to form a consensus on which solutions to adopt.

 Schein refers to these challenges are environmental pressures and splits them into internal and external.